dev2820/broadcast/README.md

 ## How to use

 ### make store
-create a store that contains status and actions to change status. place the store in the background.
+Create a store that contains status and actions to change status. place the store in the background.

 ```ts
 // background.ts